SanderSijbrandij/personal-website/README.md

-# README
+# [WIP] Portfolio

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+This is a github repo for a portfolio website.
+It's currently actively being worked and experimented on.

+This project is built in Rails 5.1 and React.

-* How to run the test suite
+## How to run this project

-* Services (job queues, cache servers, search engines, etc.)
+To run this project, clone it first.
+Afterwards:

+* bundle install
-* Deployment instructions
+* rails db:setup

-* ...
+* rails server

+The project should run at http://localhost:3000